Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Introduction

 The remainder of this article is organized in the following manner.
-Section \ref{sec::existingReviews} details previous recent surveys/reviews that overlap with this article, highlighting the main differences.
-Section \ref{sec::DNNs} briefly overviews basic to state-of-the-art neural architectures and building blocks for NLP.
-Sections \ref{sec::Classification}, \ref{sec::Summarization} and \ref{sec::Sentiment} detail the challenges and proposed solutions to the document classification, summarization and sentiment analysis tasks respectively, focusing on long documents.
+Section \ref{sec::DNNs} is a brief tutorial of basic neural architectures and building blocks that are essential for modern document analysis.
+Section \ref{sec::LongDocumentAnalysis} offers a definition of long texts/documents, along with a list of relevant challenges, a timeline and a taxonomy of relevant deep neural methods, irrespectively of any specific task.
+Sections \ref{sec::Classification}, \ref{sec::Summarization} and \ref{sec::Sentiment} detail the challenges and proposed solutions to the document classification, summarization and sentiment analysis tasks, respectively, emphasizing methods designed specifically for long documents.
+To better focus this overview, these sections only examine dedicated algorithms and pretraining/finetuning approaches.
+Zero/few-shot prompting alternatives based on generic pretrained Large Language Models (LLMs) are not covered, since they fall outside the scope of the article.
 Section \ref{sec::Datasets} presents publicly available, annotated long document datasets, which can be utilized for relevant research.
-Section \ref{sec::Summary} summarizes and organizes the above methods and challenges, discusses current and future trends and identifies open issues.
-Finally, Section \ref{sec::Conclusions} draw conclusions from the preceding discussion, regarding the current state and future of long document NLP.
+Section \ref{sec::Conclusions} summarizes and organizes the presented methods and challenges, discusses current trends and identifies open issues.
+Additionally, it draws conclusions from the preceding discussion, regarding the current state and future of long document analysis.
+The Appendix details previous recent surveys/reviews that overlap with this article, highlighting the main differences.